JaneLiCC/Notes/megaScale.md

 # MegaScale
 ## Objective
-a production system for training LLMs at the scale of more than 10,000 GPUs. based on Megatron-LM([NV open source on Github](https://github.com/NVIDIA/Megatron-LM), [paper](https://arxiv.org/abs/1909.08053))
+a production system for training LLMs at the scale of more than 10,000 GPUs. based on Megatron-LM([NV open source on Github](https://github.com/NVIDIA/Megatron-LM), [paper DOC](https://arxiv.org/pdf/1909.08053.pdf))
 ## Challenge
 - efficiencty
     - heavily communicate